Eschatologue/CM_wiki/docs/glossary.md

 ## Hit Point Dice

 Hit Point Dice, or Hit Dice for short, help determine a player character's Hit Point maximum, as explained in *chapter 2*.
 Most monsters also have Hit Dice.
-A creature can spend Hit Dice during a Short Rest to regain Hit Points.
+A creature can spend Hit Dice during a **:rest-short: Short Rest** to regain Hit Points.

 ---